CraftAcademy/lectures/accounts/part-1.md

 heroku run rake db:migrate --remote staging
 ```

-Okay, there is not much to look at and you probably get a "The page you were looking for doesn't exist.".
+Okay, there is not much to look at and you probably get a "The page you were looking for doesn't exist." wher you try to access the application through it's uri.
 No suprising at all, we have not created any pages yet.

 suspenders comes with a library for handling static pages - High-voltage (https://github.com/thoughtbot/high_voltage)